Let’s face it. Dogs are creatures of habit. They love their homes. But what if their home is a boat on the hard?

 Realities of Boat Life

 I love living on the boat.
+Although I love it less when the boat is on the hard.

 I enjoy working from my home, traveling new places, and meeting interesting people everywhere we go.